 - Our people love pro bono, too!
 100 percent of our pro bono project leaders and 91 percent of our pro bono project team members surveyed reported that pro bono affected or significantly affected their job satisfaction.
 In addition, 98 percent of team members reported pro bono as an opportunity to develop their professional skills

 Deloitte’s transformative collaboration with City Year including intellectual capital, volunteer leadership and financial resources has propelled City Year to develop and execute effective strategies in support of keeping students on track to success.

 - Jim Balfanz, President, City Year

 - Skills-based volunteering: In addition to full-time support, Deloitte professionals volunteered ~170,000 hours every year to help local nonprofits in the community tackle pressing challenges such as talent development, data analysis, and donor engagement.
 Support can range from one-day workshops to six-month projects where individuals volunteer 2-5 hours per week.

 - Board service: 3000+ Deloitte professionals demonstrate their exceptional commitment to the nonprofit community by serving as nonprofit board members.
 We also offer programs where junior staff can shadow Deloitte leaders who serve on nonprofit boards.

-- Service trips: Every year, 200+ Deloitte Consulting LLP professionals lead and participate in week-long service-related consulting projects to educate and empower local nonprofits and micro-enterprises.
-We work with nonprofits in the US and in developing countries such as Guatemala and Nicaragua.
+- Service trips: Every year, 200+ Deloitte Consulting LLP professionals lead and participate in week-long service-related consulting projects to educate and empower nonprofits and social entrepreneurs in developing countries such as Guatemala and Nicaragua.

 - Inspire: Deloitte Consulting LLP is a member of Inspire, a national, nonprofit consulting organization comprising volunteers from leading management consulting firms.
-Through Inspire, our practitioners provide small-scale strategy projects for nonprofit, youth-focused clients.
+Through Inspire, our practitioners provide small-scale strategy projects for education and youth-focused nonprofit clients.